- What is the Ethereum Dencun update?

 According to Ethereum co-founder Vitalik Buterin, even after countless updates to the Ethereum blockchain, we are only 55% of the way there.
 Following a successful merger in 2022, Ethereum's post-merger upgrade schedule will likely follow the original roadmap, which starts with Surge and ends with Splurge.
 Following the workaround that was the Shanghai Update, which allowed Ethereum stackers to finally withdraw their deposited ETH, we see the core Ethereum developers restarting their post-Merge roadmap now that the path forward has been paved.

-An upcoming update to the Ethereum blockchain, known as “Dencun” (a portmanteau of “Deneb” and “Cancun”), is intended to improve the overall scalability and security of the network.
-In total, the update includes five Ethereum Improvement Proposals (EIPs) that are expected to increase data storage and reduce costs.
+An upcoming upgrade to the Ethereum blockchain, known as “Dencun” (a portmanteau of “Deneb” and “Cancun”), is designed to improve the overall scalability and security of the network.
+In total, the upgrade includes five Ethereum Improvement Proposals (EIPs) that are expected to increase data storage and reduce costs.

 Curious how the team plans to achieve this goal?
 Here's everything you need to know about the Ethereum Dencun update and how it could affect ETH prices when it's fully implemented this year, from proto-dunksharding to transitive storage opcodes.